Get insider access

 Apple AirPods Pro (2nd generation) Truly Wireless

 The Apple AirPods Pro (2nd generation) Truly Wireless and the Technics EAH-AZ80 True Wireless are neck and neck when it comes to performance, and choosing between them will likely depend on how they fit into your existing device ecosystem.
 Both buds are similarly well-built and comfortable.
-They even offer a very similar noise isolation performance, both across the full frequency range and in common scenarios.
-The Apple deliver audio more consistently, though, and have a head-tracking feature that can simulate a wider, virtual soundstage.
-They're very easy to pair and integrate with other Apple devices, too, thanks to their H2 chip.
+They even offer a similar noise isolation performance, but the Apple perform better across the full frequency range and in common scenarios.
+The Apple deliver audio more consistently, too, and have a head-tracking feature that can simulate a wider, virtual soundstage.
+They're very easy to pair and integrate with other Apple devices, thanks to their H2 chip.
 However, this comes with caveats.
-If you don't own an Apple device, customization options are limited, whereas the Technics app is available across multiple platforms and offers a great depth of feature adjustment.
-The Technics are also equipped with 3-way Bluetooth multipoint and LDAC compatibility and have a slightly longer continuous battery life.
+If you don't own an Apple device, customization options are limited, whereas the Technics' app is available across multiple platforms and offers a great depth of feature adjustment.
+The Technics are also equipped with 3-way Bluetooth multipoint, LDAC compatibility, and have a slightly longer continuous battery life.

 Video